-If that sounds a bit vague, that’s because it is: different manufacturers make different broad-spectrum formulas that have various properties.
-But the thing that defines the broad-spectrum is that even though it’s more than just CBD, it does not contain any detectable amount of THC.
+If that sounds a bit vague, that’s because it is: different manufacturers make different broad spectrum formulas that have various properties.
+But the thing that defines broad spectrum is that even though it’s more than just CBD, it does not contain any detectable amount of THC.

 Full Spectrum CBD

 By now, you’ve probably gathered that the “spectrum” refers to the spectrum of cannabinoids.
-The broad spectrum contains a range of cannabinoids, but not the full range.
-Full-spectrum refers to hemp extract that is still higher in CBD content than anything else but has a little bit of everything.
+Broad spectrum contains a range of cannabinoids, but not the full range.
+Full spectrum refers to hemp extract that is still higher in CBD content than anything else, but has a little bit of everything.